King Edward VII School, Lytham: Grounds & facilities

 In December 1901, the trustees of The Lytham Schools Foundation passed the following resolution:

 "It is desirable to erect within the Ancient Parish of Lytham a good Secondary School for Boys in which special attention is given to Modern Languages, Mathematics and Science, and that it be part of the Scheme to provide Lecture and Class Rooms for evening instruction including Agricultural School."

 The school was financed by the charity and built on a vast 32-acre site, situated on Clifton Drive South and St. Paul's Avenue in Lytham St Annes, KES was built mainly upon a plane of sand, dunes and disused beach land.
 Eight of these 32 acres were given to Queen Mary School during the neighbouring school's construction during the 1920s.
 Once construction on QMS was completed, two new tram stops were added on Clifton Drive South, so that access to the two schools was improved drastically.

 The Kind Edward School grounds were renowned for their vast size, well-maintained upkeep and multipurpose uses.
 The school was originally surrounded by cast iron fencing, however, this was removed and used as a part of the war effort of The Second World War.

 In 1948, a new joint dining hall was built, in cooperation with QMS, to release space for more classrooms at both schools, thus allowing the King Edward's dining hall to become the current library.
 The new building marked the loss of part of the huge sand-hill system, much loved by the pupils.
 They had been used as grandstands to view the exciting finishes of the cross country runs, they had been used as the location for air raid shelters and had also provided cover for the 'bun runs' during morning break to the Boulevard, when hungry boys had taken cover through the hills to stuff their pockets at the nearby shop.
 All the sand-hills to the rear of Queen Mary's were removed in the 1950s to produce the current playing fields.

-The facilities and grounds of KES were regularly updated and developed throughout the 1950s and 1960s, with 'The 1960's block' built to house new departments in Music, Food Technology, Mathematics and English.
+The facilities and grounds of KES were regularly updated and developed throughout the 1950s and 1960s, with 'The 1960s block' built to house new departments in Music, Food Technology, Mathematics and English.

 In 2005, after the merger with QMS, with the school new renamed as King Edward VII and Queen Mary School (KEQMS), the library was relocated to its former location (in the original dining room) and this underwent extensive redevelopment.
 The summer of 2007 saw refurbishment of ground floor classrooms in the original 1908 building, and the replacement of many original wooden windows.
 In 2008 the science laboratories were upgraded and improved.
 During autumn 2008, the Main School Hall was restored, with the original stage re-instated, as well as the addition of state-of-the-art lighting and sound equipment to suit many hall configurations, including theatre in the round".

 The front of KES during the 1940s.

 The KES site from above in 2011, then KEQMS.

 The KES facade in 2013, then AKS Lytham.